Cray-HPE/docs-csm/operations/configuration_management/Worker_Upgrade_Node_Personalization.md

 # Worker Upgrade Node Personalization

-When performing an upgrade, NCN image customization must be performed with the NCN worker node image to ensure the appropriate CFS layers are applied.
+When performing an upgrade, NCN personalization must be performed on the NCN worker node to ensure the appropriate CFS layers are applied post-boot.
-This step involves configuring CFS to use the default SAT `bootprep` files from the `hpc-csm-software-recipe` repository, and rebuilding the NCN worker nodes so they boot the newly customized image.
+This step involves configuring CFS to use the default `sat bootprep` files from the `hpc-csm-software-recipe` repository and applying the resulting configuration to the NCN worker nodes.

 The definition of the CFS configuration used for NCN worker node personalization is provided in the `hpc-csm-software-recipe` repository in VCS.
-The following procedure describes how to correctly edit the SAT `bootprep` files to be able to use them to perform node personalization.
+The following procedure describes how to correctly edit the `sat bootprep` files to be able to use them to perform node personalization.

-1. (`ncn-m#`) Perform the steps in the [Accessing SAT `Bootprep` Files](Accessing_Sat_Bootprep_Files.md) procedure to gather a copy of the SAT `Bootprep` files.
+1. (`ncn-m#`) Perform the steps in the [Accessing `sat bootprep` Files](Accessing_Sat_Bootprep_Files.md) procedure to gather a copy of the `sat bootprep` files.

-1. (`ncn-m#`) Create a local copy of the `management-bootprep-yaml` file and delete the `ncn-image-customization` configuration.
+1. (`ncn-m#`) Create a local copy of the `management-bootprep.yaml` file and delete the `ncn-image-customization` configuration.
 The `ncn-personalization` configuration should be the only entry remaining in the file if completed correctly.

     ```bash
     cp management-bootprep.yaml management-bootprep-node-personalization.yaml